 Metered Parking Areas

-Parking permits that are issued for a metered space will be reserved in advance by the City's Parking Enforcement office, which also enforces violations of the permit.
+Parking permits that are issued for a metered space will be reserved in advance by the City's Parking Enforcement staff, who also enforces violations of the permit.

 Non-Metered Parking Areas